 The Indians trade Ben Chapman to Washington for Joe Krakauskas, a southpaw who will post a 3-7 record during his three years with Cleveland.
 Chapman will be released by the Senators in May and will finish the season with the White Sox.

-While skiing at Lake Tahoe, Red Sox hurler Jim Lonborg (22-9) tears the ligaments in his left knee.
-After surgery, the Cy Young Award winner will rush his comeback and as a result will suffer rotator-cuff damage.
+While skiing at Lake Tahoe, Red Sox right-hander Jim Lonborg (22-9) tears the ligaments in his left knee.
+After surgery, last season's Cy Young Award winner will rush his comeback, resulting in damaging his rotator-cuff.

-In a letter to Commissioner Bowie Kuhn, traded Cardinal outfielder Curt Flood states his refusal to report to the Phillies citing he is not a piece of property to be sold.
-The MLB Players' Association announces support for Flood's suit against baseball and will pay legal fees.
+In a letter to Commissioner Bowie Kuhn, Curt Flood states his refusal to report to the Phillies after being traded by the Cardinals, citing he is not a piece of property to be sold.
+The MLB Players' Association announces support for the outfielder's suit against baseball and agrees to pay the legal fees for the case that will eventually be heard in the U.S. Supreme Court.

 The Expos trade 31 year-old outfielder Tim Raines and two minor leaguers to the White Sox for outfielder Ivan Calderon and reliever Barry Jones.
 'Rock', a career .300 hitter, will be a key component to Chicago's two divisional titles during his five-year tenure with the team.

-In a deal which prompts a Red Sox official to call the Yankees an evil empire, Cuban defector Jose Contreras reaches an agreement with New York.
+In a deal which prompts Red Sox president and CEO Larry Lucchino to label the Yankees an evil empire, Cuban defector Jose Contreras reaches an agreement with New York.
 The 31 year-old right-hander, who was considered the top pitcher on Cuba's national team, was declared a free-agent after gaining residency in Nicaragua.

 Red Sox catcher and team leader Jason Varitek (.296, 18, 73) agrees to a four-year deal to stay in Boston.
-Joining Mike Menosky, Carl Yastrzemski and Jim Rice, the 32-year switch-hitting backstop is also named captain of the team.
+Joining Mike Menosky, Carl Yastrzemski, and Jim Rice, the 32 year-old switch-hitting backstop is also named captain of the team.

 Ricky Nolasco, recovering from arthroscopic surgery on his right knee, has agreed to a $26.5 million, three-year deal to stay with the Marlins.
 The Florida right-hander, who has compiled a 54-39 record along with a 4.45 ERA during his five seasons with the Fish, will remain the team's #2 starter behind Josh Johnson.